-- a. the number of stores and businesses that would be resuming operation; - b. the number of Personnel associated with each store or business; - c. the number of customers expected daily; - d. confirmation that the Indoor Shopping Center will close all food courts for indoor dining and a description of how that closure will be effectuated; - e. how the Indoor Shopping Center will regulate the number of people in the paths of travel of the shopping center and close any common gathering areas; - f. how the Indoor Shopping Center will address HVAC/circulated air, use of elevators, use and cleaning of bathrooms; - g. any special considerations for indoor parking garages and access points; - h. whether the Indoor Shopping Center will permit curbside pickup; - i. adoption of a Health and Safety Plan addressing the requirements of Appendix A to the Order; - j. if approval for operation of a food court is sought, a plan to cordon off or otherwise physically separate any food court area to limit entry; and - k. if approval for operation of a food court is sought, inclusion in the Health and Safety Plan each of the following in relation to the food court operation: limiting entry by patrons to the food court area; screening for COVID-19 symptoms and close contacts before patrons enter; personnel who monitor compliance with the health and safety requirements including wearing Face Coverings except when eating and drinking; and signage that warns of the transmission risk at the entrance to the food court area.
+- a. the number of stores and businesses that would be resuming operation; - b. the number of Personnel associated with each store or business; - c. the number of customers expected daily; - d. confirmation that the Indoor Shopping Center will close all food courts for indoor dining and a description of how that closure will be effectuated; - e. how the Indoor Shopping Center will regulate the number of people in the paths of travel of the shopping center and close any common gathering areas; - f. how the Indoor Shopping Center will address HVAC/circulated air, use of elevators, use and cleaning of bathrooms; - g. any special considerations for indoor parking garages and access points;

+- h. whether the Indoor Shopping Center will permit curbside pickup; and - i. adoption of a Health and Safety Plan addressing the requirements of Appendix A to the Order.